aschneer/BashBible/linux-notes/dual-boot-with-windows.md

 - GPT (GUID Partition Table) allows 128 primary partitions
 - Ubuntu install partitions (for `/` and swap area) can be either primary or logical
 - Never defragment an SSD
+- **Don't install Ubuntu using a computer that already has Ubuntu, especially if it has a dual-boot.
+It seems to corrupt the bootloader of the existing install**

 ## Prepare the Install Disk
 - Get a USB drive at least 8GB